a-nguy4n/cse15l-lab-reports/LabReport3.md

   ```

 ## locate [pattern/option]
- -The command locate is an alternative to find and it will search the locate database.
+ - The command locate is an alternative to find and it will search the locate database.
 Then it will return a list of all files and
   directories that match the search term or given pattern.

 **Example 1:** locate 11.txt